BiancaTaisePommerening/Amazon_Vine_Analysis/README.md

 ### **DataFrame Displaying the Results**

-The following Dataframe displays:
+- The following Dataframe displays:
-    - Total Number of Reviews
+    - Total Number of Reviews;
-    - Total Number of 5-star reviews
+    - Total Number of 5-star reviews;
-    - % of 5-star Unpaid Reviews (calculated by dividing the total number of unpaid 5-star reviews by the total number of 5-star reviews)
+    - % of 5-star Unpaid Reviews (calculated by dividing the total number of unpaid 5-star reviews by the total number of 5-star reviews);
-    - % of 5-star Paid Reviews (calculated by dividing the total number of paid 5-star reviews by the total number of 5-star reviews)
+    - % of 5-star Paid Reviews (calculated by dividing the total number of paid 5-star reviews by the total number of 5-star reviews).

 ![results_df](./resources/results_df.png)